coquizen/CoquiKeyboard/README.md

 [![Keyboard Layout][keyboard-layout]](https://github.com/CaninoDev/CoquiKeyboard)

 The coquí is a species of frog native to the island of Puerto Rico.
-Typically, they are no larger than penny.
+Typically, they are no larger than a penny.
 They are so named for the loud mating call, _co-kee_.
 Similarly, this keyboard is a compact 40% keyboard with an extra column of two keys on the right intended for volume control.
 This keyboard is loosely based on  [Clueboard](https://clueboard.co/)

 ### Built With